RTK Accuracy Explained

 There are several Factors influencing RTK accuracy: satellite geometry, weather in the sky (ionosphere and troposphere), signal bounce (multipath), and nearby blockages like trees or buildings.
 But Distance impacts on RTK signal quality more than most people expect in a single-base setup.

-Distance impact on accuracy
+Distance impact on RTK accuracy

 Here's what research shows as the rover gets farther from the base: